British Values at Dukesgate

 Implementing the Golden Rules as our foundation for behaviour and discipline has a high profile in school.
 Keeping the Golden Rules is rewarded and celebrated each week with Golden Assemblies in all age phases and shared with parents at Celebration Assembly each week.

 “Freedom” is one of our values, taught explicitly as part of our curriculum and collective worship experiences.
 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for all pupils to make choices safely, though provision of a safe environment and an empowering approach through the education.
 Pupils are encourage to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely, for example though our e-safety and personal development lessons.
 Pupils are further empowered through being part of a school council and being able to take part in other pupil forum events which link directly to the SLT or Governors.
-Pupils are given the freedom to make a wide range of choices from attending extra-curricular clubs to supporting fund raising events.
+Pupils are given the freedom to make a wide range of choices from attending extra-curricular clubs, selecting lunch menus to supporting fund raising events.

 Respect is one of values taught explicitly as part of our curriculum and collective worship experiences.
 As a school which holds values at the core of its ethos, our school policies have evolved around core values such as respect and pupils have been part of discussion and collective worship related to what this means and how it is shown.
 It is shared with home through newsletters and website information.
 Adults throughout school model, demonstrate and promote respect for others as do older children who have suitable age related tasks and responsibilities and this is reiterated through our classroom and learning rules, as well as our behaviour.

 Tolerance of those of different faiths and beliefs